jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 speech, we want to remove frequencies outside of the range 300 Hz to 3400 Hz.
 Audacity makes it easy to perform this experiment.

-The unfiltered signal:

 {% include image.html src="dialup-stackmat/no-filter.png" alt="Unfiltered stackmat signal" %}

-Frequency analysis of the stackmat signal (note the large quantity of low frequency signals:

-{% include image.html src="dialup-stackmat/no-filter-analysis.png" alt="Unfiltered stackmat signal frequency analysis" %}
+{% include image.html src="dialup-stackmat/no-filter-analysis.png" alt="Unfiltered stackmat signal frequency analysis.
+Note the bias towards low frequency signals." %}

 Now apply a band pass filter that removes all frequencies between 300 Hz and 3400 Hz.
 The resulting signal looks very similar to the distorted signal we saw when plugging the stackmat into a